miguel-guerrero/slingshot/test_trip/README.md

           "name": "github"
       }

-Additinally key-value pairs can be passed in the command line (as many as desired with several repetitions of the -k argument)
+Additionally key-value pairs can be passed in the command line (as many as desired)

-    .$ ./trip.py --paramFile data.json -k WIDTH=20 -k HAS_CARRY=1 adder.vp
+    .$ ./trip.py --paramFile data.json -k WIDTH=20 HAS_CARRY=1 adder.vp -o adder.v

- Will render the template adder.vp into standard output
+ Will render the template adder.vp into adder.v